 To keep costs low we had two options (because staying at hotels exclusively was too expensive).
 The option nearly everyone told us to pick was to buy an RV.
 This would allow us to be comfortable and have all the stuff with us we wanted.
 The downsides to this were many for us.
 First, it was a huge outlay of capital and higher insurance, maintenance, gas, and other costs.
 It also meant less mobility and more to be responsible for.
 It also generally went against the minimalism tenant we have embraced.
 We believe that stuff = stress.
 On the upside, it would have been easier.
 But hey, why do what is easy?
 That isn’t how we roll!

 So we choose Door #2 or the path less traveled.
 This meant we would take our minivan and tent camp for stays of 2 or more nights (weather permitting).
+So we were going to be doing a lot of camping with small children.
 When we couldn’t tent camp or were just passing through we would look for a low-end motel or hotel.
 Our goal here would be to pay less than $80 per night when we had hotels.
 Our hope was to tent camp for way more nights than we spent in hotels/motels.
 The hope was to bring the average per night costs more down around $50 to $60 across the whole trip.
 Our ultimate goal is to travel on less than $100 per day total in the United States.

 So we had a plan but were faced with many questions like:

 With all that in mind, our focus became how do we make sure we are having a good night’s sleep every time out.
-For us, this broke down into 3 main points:
+To be successful camping with small children we focused on 3 main points:

 For sleeping, Brock had some special requests/needs.
 While young he could do the inflatable 1-inch thick mats just fine.
-With age, waistline expansion, and back pain, he has come to the conclusion that no air mattress was going to make him feel comfortable.
-In fact, most made him feel horrible and sleep poorly to boot.
+With age, waistline expansion, and back pain, he has concluded that no air mattress was going to make him feel comfortable.
+Most made him feel horrible and sleep poorly to boot.
 So we had to get creative here.
 What we were able to figure out is that we could fit a twin mattress in the minivan.
 When it comes to traveling people have one or two luxuries they can afford.
 Somewhere they use space that others might not.
 For this trip this was Brock’s luxury, having an actual mattress for tent camping.